If you entered the site here, please click the "Home" button above to start on the first page.

 The main problem, as I see it, with Universal Life is that no one understands how the product works.
 It is nearly impossible to explain the policy's mechanics.
 I think explaining the evolution of black holes in the universe is easier.
 To put this to the test, about 20 years ago, I met with a client who was a high-powered attorney in Washington DC.
 He negotiated contracts for major hotel chains and was one of the brightest people I ever met.
 So we sat down and I explained Universal Life.
 After I was done (about 15 minutes) he said he understood the concept.
 I turned the tables and asked him to explain it back to me.
 He couldn't.
 So we went through it again and repeated the process.
 He tried again and failed.
 We gave it one more shot without success.
 I knew then either the product was doomed or I stunk as a salesman, probably both.

-I'm going to attempt to explain the product and tell you why there is a very limited group that should consider purchasing this type of policy or one of its ugly stepsisters, Variable Life and Variable Universal Life.
+I'm going to attempt to explain the product and tell you why there is a very limited group that should consider purchasing this type of policy or one of its ugly stepsisters, Variable Life, Variable Universal Life and Indexed Universal Life.
 I will also, at no additional charge, advise those that already own this type of contract as to what they should do now.

 I want you to picture in your mind a bucket.
 Universal Life is a "bucket."
 You put your premium dollars into your bucket (policy) and your bucket holds your money.

-Now the goal of a Universal or Variable policy is to fill up your bucket with your premium dollars.
-If you have a Universal policy, the insurance company is holding your bucket and controls where your "bucket" money is invested.
+Now the goal of a Universal policy is to fill up your bucket with your premium dollars.
+The insurance company is holding your bucket and controls where your "bucket's money" is invested.
 The company pays you interest and also determines how much interest your "bucket" money earns.
 There is a minimum amount of interest (usually around 3-4%) it pays and can be higher.
 You simply put money in your "bucket." and leave the driving to the insurance company.
 From there interest was variable.

 Second, the company withdraws administrative charges.
 Some charge about $5 per month, some more, some less.
 It's usually fixed but can be adjusted up or down by the company.